Is French Press coffee stronger than Espresso? Check out the differences in flavor, grind, and body that make one coffee stronger than the other.

 If you enjoy a slower, more mindful brewing process with raw, earthy, and unfiltered flavors, then the French Press’ heavy body might be for you.

-If you want to know everything about how to make espresso in a French Press, check out our article, “Can You Make Espresso in a French Press?”
+If you want to know everything about how to make espresso in a French Press, check out my article, “Can You Make Espresso in a French Press?”

 Whichever flavor profile you prefer or brewing method that you choose, you’re sure to enjoy bold, earthy, and aromatic tones or a super dark shot to kickstart your day.